Jul 25, 2021

 Demo reels are less about holding someone’s attention and more about showing off.
 You don’t want a bumping EDM song that could distract someone from the color grading and composition of the shots in the video — it’s a demo reel of your editing work, not a promo trailer for your favorite song.

 The good news is that you don’t have to worry about licensing a dozen different songs to spread throughout your video.
-If you sign up for a royalty free music service like Soundstripe, you’ll have access to an entire catalog of radio-quality songs to choose from.
+If you sign up for a royalty free music service like Soundstripe, you’ll have access to an entire catalog of radio-quality songs to choose from and turn your work into a legitimate editing sizzle reel.

 And with Soundstripe, you get unlimited downloads too.